DigitPaint/gitflow/web/exercises/rebase.md

 ### Steps

+1. Create a PR for the `feature-hello-rust` branch
 1. Checkout the branch `feature-hello-rust`
 1. Fix the wrongly typed 'Hello Worrrrld' in `hello.rs` without adding an extra commit.
 2. Update the PR